nils91/som/README.md

 - Notes on implementation

-### Example (outdated)
+### Example

 Note: For readability each command is written as a new line and commented.
-Comments are not supported within the bitcode.
+Comments are not really supported within the bitcode.

 ```
+1 //ACC is set
+1 //ADR_EVAL is set
-0			//accumulator
+0 //WH_EN is set
-00001		//n=5
-01011		//startaddress=11
-10 00000	//NAND ACC.
-This has the effect of inverting the accumulator bit.
-11 11001	//CJMP 25.
+00001 //N is 5 (offset of 4)
+000 //WH bits (WH_COM, WH_SEL and WH_DIR) will not be used
+11010 //(Start-)Address is 26 and will be continued at because ADR_EVAL is set
+0000000000 //unused bits
+1 00001 //Address 26 starts here.
+Command is NAW one (Address one is ADR_EVAL, this needs to be cleared to prevent the program from being stuck on address 26)
 ```

 Each bit not explicitly written in the file is 0.
 The file is 2^n bits in size.

-## SOM language (possibly outdated)
+## SOM language

-SOM language comes in different flavors, .hra, .hrb and .hrc. .hra is just as slightly more human readable version of the bitcode, while .hrb and .hrc are human readable assembly languages. .hrc is a more complex version of .hrb. .hrb programs can also be interpreted as .hrc.
+SOM language comes in different flavors to make the bitcode more accessible.

 ## Formats